jianhuanliu/nsg/ch5/ch5_main.md

 [^1]: Delft University of Techonlogy

-This text is used to prepare contents fro the 5st paper
+This text is used to prepare contents for the 5st paper.
+All the text and figures are still in their raw version.

 - [Figure (2)](ch5_fig02.md)
 - [Figure (3)](ch5_fig03.md)